 Eating a varied diet can improve mood

-Plus, health benefits aside, eating the same foods on rotation each week can be inevitably boring.
+Plus, health benefits aside, eating the same foods on rotation each week can inevitably get boring.
 And, a lack of excitement and inspiration around meals may increase the likelihood of food cravings and behaviours like mindless eating.

 7 ways to add more variety to your diet